pahihu/simh-nova-dzp/README.md

 ============================

 The Nova 3 MORT long version contains reliability tests for the DZP disk controller.
-I have fixed the DZP corner cases, so N3MORT L passed.
+I have fixed the DZP controller (which is based on the ZETACO ZDF-1 docs) corner cases, so N3MORT L passed.

 Milestones

 * don not set CYLADD in transfer status
 * transfer status RWFLT set on transfer status error flags (not STA_EFLGS)
 * not attached drive reports busy
-* fixed ZETACO ZDF-1 double DOC addressing detection (N3MORT L uses single)
+* fixed double DOC addressing detection (N3MORT L uses single)
-* fixed ZETACO ZDF-1 extended surface/sector/count calculations
+* fixed extended surface/sector/count calculations

 Nova FPU in Fixnum days